-Private Fostering Family Care (informal) Family and Friends foster care Unrelated foster care Child Arrangement Order (CAO) Special Guardianship Order (SGO) Adoption Financial support - discretionary LA has discretion to ma or regular payments un 17 of the Children Act nder section emiums and fees in n Yorkshire County amework, laid out in our orthyorks. gov.uk/sites/ lealth%20 and% ldren's%20 social% The LA has the discretion to pay Child Arrangement Order Allowances.
-These are usually paid if the child was previously fostered, or (by exception) if making a Child Arrangement Order prevents a child becoming looked after.
+Private Fostering Family Care (informal) Connected person foster care Unrelated foster care Child Arrangement Order (CAO) Special Guardianship Order (SGO) Adoption Financial support - discretionary LA has discretion to mor regular payments un 17 of the Children Act nder section All foster carers in Yorkshire receive a premiums and fee accordance with N Yorkshire Council's Framework, laid or 'Guide to Fostering allowances, s in lorth s Fostering ut in our The LA has the discretion to pay Child Arrangement Order Allowances.
+These are usually paid if the child was previously fostered, and if making a Child Arrangement Order prevents a child either becoming or remaining looked after.
 Allowances, where granted, will be means tested.
-Any allowance will be reviewed annually Entitled to an assessment for financial support under the Special Guardianship Regulations 2005 if the child looked after prior to the order meets the criteria in the regulations.
-Allowance, where paid subject to assessment, will be means-tested.
-Former foster carers' allowances can include an element of remuneration.
-Payments may be a combination of regular and one-off payments Any allowances will be reviewed annually Subject to assessment, support allowances may be paid in either one-off or regular payments, or a combination of both.
+Any allowance will be reviewed annually.
+Payments may be a combination of regular and one- off payments.
+Any allowances will be reviewed annually.
+The local authority has discretion to pay financial support by way of an SGO allowance or one of payments.
+If making the order prevents the young person becoming or remaining looked after a means tested assessment will be carried out.
+Discretion will be applied in considering other requests for financial support.
+Subject to assessment and means testing.
+Adoption support allowances may be paid in either one-off or regular payments.
+Any regular allowance, where paid will be subject to at least annual review and any changes in circumstances must be notified to NYC.
+Some financial support requests may require consideration by the Family and Friends panel for approval.